decomplect-io/higher-order-validator/README.md

 ```
 These constraints are from [Validate.js](http://validatejs.org/).

-Finally it with the `Validated` function -
+Finally wrap it with the `Validated` function -

 ```javascript
 import validated from 'higher-order-validator';